sadtler/raspbian-readonly/README.md

 - [JasperE84](https://github.com/JasperE84/root-ro)
 - [josepsanzcamp](https://github.com/josepsanzcamp/root-ro)

-They did the actual work, I simply modularized the scripts for my own convenience, configured them so the pi user can run them (no need to become root) and created a single command installation.
+They did the actual work, I simply modularized the scripts for my own convenience, configured them so the pi user can run them (no need to sudo su) and created a single command installation.

 Run the command below on a clean, minimal installation of Raspbian Stretch.